-On March 22, we announced the resolutions to be submitted for adoption at the Company's Annual General Meeting of Shareholders (AGM), which will be held in Schiphol, the Netherlands, on May 22, 2024.
-The resolutions, proposed by the Supervisory Board, are:
+On May 22, we held our Annual General Meeting of Shareholders (AGM) in Schiphol, the Netherlands.
+The proposed resolutions, all approved by the Shareholders, were:

-- The adoption of the Remuneration Policy for the Supervisory Board; - The adoption of the Company's Statutory Annual Accounts for the year ended December 31, 2023, prepared in accordance with International Financial Reporting Standards (IFRS) and filed with the Netherlands Authority for the Financial Markets (AFM) on March 21, 2024; - The distribution of a cash dividend of \$0.36 per outstanding share of the Company's common stock to be distributed in quarterly installments of \$0.09 in each of the second, third and fourth quarters of 2024 and first quarter of 2025 to shareholders of record in the month of each quarterly payment; - The amendment to the Company's Articles of Association; - The adoption of the Remuneration Policy for the Managing Board; - The reappointment of Mr. Jean-Marc Chery as member and Chairman of the Managing Board for a three-year term to expire at the end of the 2027 AGM; - The approval of the stock-based portion of the compensation of the President and CEO; - The appointment of Mr. Lorenzo Grandi as member of the Managing Board for a three-year term to expire at the end of the 2027 AGM; - The approval of the stock-based portion of the compensation of the Chief Financial Officer; - The approval of a new 3-year Unvested Stock Award Plan for Management and Key Employees; - The reappointment of EY as external auditor for the 2024 and 2025 financial years; - The reappointment of Mr. Nicolas Dufourcq, as member of the Supervisory Board, for a three-year term to expire at the end of the 2027 AGM; - The reappointment of Ms. Janet Davidson, as member of the Supervisory Board, for a one-year term to expire at the end of the 2025 AGM; - The appointment of Mr. Pascal Daloz, as member of the Supervisory Board, for a three-year term expiring at the 2027 AGM, in replacement of Mr. Yann Delabrière whose mandate will expire at the end of the 2024 AGM; - The authorization to the Managing Board, until the conclusion of the 2025 AGM, to repurchase shares, subject to the approval of the Supervisory Board; - The delegation to the Supervisory Board of the authority to issue new common shares, to grant rights to subscribe for such shares, and to limit and/or exclude existing shareholders' pre-emptive rights on common shares, until the end of the 2025 AGM; - The discharge of the member of the Managing Board; and - The discharge of the members of the Supervisory Board.
+- The adoption of the Company's Statutory Annual Accounts for the year ended December 31, 2023, prepared in accordance with International Financial Reporting Standards (IFRS) and filed with the Netherlands Authority for the Financial Markets (AFM) on March 21, 2024; - The distribution of a cash dividend of \$0.36 per outstanding share of the Company's common stock to be distributed in quarterly installments of \$0.09 in each of the second, third and fourth quarters of 2024 and first quarter of 2025 to shareholders of record in the month of each quarterly payment; - The amendment to the Company's Articles of Association; - The adoption of the Remuneration Policy for the Supervisory Board; - The adoption of the Remuneration Policy for the Managing Board; - The reappointment of Mr. Jean-Marc Chery as member and Chairman of the Managing Board for a three-year term to expire at the end of the 2027 AGM. - The approval of the stock-based portion of the compensation of the President and CEO; - The appointment of Mr. Lorenzo Grandi as member of the Managing Board for a three-year term to expire at the end of the 2027 AGM; - The approval of the stock-based portion of the compensation of the Chief Financial Officer; - The approval of a new 3-year Unvested Stock Award Plan for Management and Key Employees; - The reappointment of EY as external auditor for the 2024 and 2025 financial years; - The reappointment of Mr. Nicolas Dufourcq, as member of the Supervisory Board, for a three-year term to expire at the end of the 2027 AGM; - The reappointment of Ms. Janet Davidson, as member of the Supervisory Board, for a one-year term to expire at the end of the 2025 AGM; - The appointment of Mr. Pascal Daloz, as member of the Supervisory Board, for a three-year term expiring at the 2027 AGM, in replacement of Mr. Yann Delabrière whose mandate will expire at the end of the 2024 AGM; - The authorization to the Managing Board, until the conclusion of the 2025 AGM, to repurchase shares, subject to the approval of the Supervisory Board; - The delegation to the Supervisory Board of the authority to issue new common shares, to grant rights to subscribe for such shares, and to limit and/or exclude existing shareholders' pre-emptive rights on common shares, until the end of the 2025 AGM; - The discharge of the member of the Managing Board; and - The discharge of the members of the Supervisory Board.